ximilsoft/awesome-ai-prompts/README.md

 # Awesome AI Prompts

-Collection of custom AI prompts that are meticulously designed following best practices to achieve optimal desired results.
+Collection of custom AI prompts for ChatGPT (OpenAI) and Bard (Google AI) that are meticulously designed following best practices to achieve optimal desired results.

 # Prompts